dxworks/github-miner-2/README.md

 1. Generate a GitHub personal access token.

-2. Complete the necessary information in the configuration file [config.yaml](github-miner/configs/config.yaml).
+2. Complete the necessary information in the [configuration file](github-miner/configs/config.yml).
 In order to specify the targeted repository for data extraction, provide its name and owner.

 3. Start the data extraction proccess by running in the terminal: